LT-Intro-To-AI-SY2425/a2-movie-chatbot-jhyder88/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The part of the function with the % was definitely more difficult than any thing else we had to do, even the _ part.
+It wasn't too hard to figure out what to do, but I struggled with finding out how to implement code in order to complete what it was that I needed to do.

 2. Explain how you could use the match function for extracting information from a movie database.
+The match function could be used to extract info from a movie database by taking out information that relates to years/actors/producers/etc. The function can be used when needing information regarding the things mentioned above.